cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 b) Changes within the user documentation / on the websites:

-- Online help: updated some topics.
+- Online help: updated some topics (like bc) and correction of more than 70 internal and external links.

 - CrypTool book: - Edition 12 is a major update, many corrections and additions
                  - Additional chapters about bitblock and bitstream